 Consider gadgets linked through 3G or unreliable/expensive WiFi, but it is not only a matter of money.
 A little update has a far better chance of even making it through the pipes to begin with and arrives sooner for a poorly connected device.

-For example, any application that requires distributing to several devices, particularly if it has native dependencies, would benefit from the Docker and Pi combination.
+E.g., any application that requires distributing to several devices, particularly if it has native dependencies, would benefit from the Docker on Raspberry Pi combination.

 People have already done some amazing things with their Raspberry Pi gadgets.
 See here.